uaraven/semblance/docs/manual.md

    - :filter - apply a predicate function to each element of the collection.
 If function returns **T** then that element is included in the resulting collection. `:filter` requires one parameter that is unary function that returns either **T** or **F**.
+   - :append - adds parameters to a collection.
+If there is only one parameter and that parameter is a collection, then this parameter will be unwrapped and its elements will be appended to a collection
+   - :prepend - same as append, but elements are inserted at the beginning of the collection.
+Both `:append` and `:prepend` create new collection and do not modify existing

   Some of keyword operations can accept parameters.

+    ('(1 2 3) :length) --> 3
     ('(1 2 3) :drop 2) --> (3)
     ('("bz" "ac" "ba") :sort) --> ("ac", "ba", "bz") ('("bz" "ac" "ba") :sort :desc) --> ("bz", "ba", "ac")